AravJain007/Scalable-Chatbot/README.md

 1. **Prerequisites**:

    - Docker and Docker Compose installed
-   - At least 16GB RAM and 4 CPU cores recommended
+   - At least 16GB RAM and 8 GB VRAM recommended
-   - 50GB+ disk space for models and data
+   - 20GB+ disk space for models and data

 2. **Clone Repository**: